cilium/cilium/Documentation/observability/metrics.rst

 ``--hubble-metrics-server`` takes an ``IP:Port`` pair, but passing an empty IP (e.g. ``:9965``) will bind the server to all available interfaces. ``--hubble-metrics`` takes a comma-separated list of metrics.
+It's also possible to configure Hubble metrics to listen with TLS and optionally use mTLS for authentication.
+For details see :ref:`hubble_configure_metrics_tls`.

 Some metrics can take additional semicolon-separated options per metric, e.g.
 ``--hubble-metrics="dns:query;ignoreAAAA,http:destinationContext=workload-name"``